pranav1237/portfolio/FIREBASE_DOMAIN_FIX.md

 ## Your Current Vercel Domain(s)
 Preview and production Vercel domains can change per deployment.
 When you see the "unauthorized-domain" alert, copy the domain shown in the alert and add that exact domain to Firebase Authorized domains.

+Important: Firebase **does not** accept wildcard domains (for example, `*.vercel.app` is not supported).
+You must add each domain exactly as shown.

 Common examples you may encounter (add whichever matches your alert):
 ```
 pranavportfolio-ok82sq9f2-pranav1237s-projects.vercel.app
 pranavportfolio-9xtn2h6hs-pranav1237s-projects.vercel.app
+pranavmahajanportfolio-git-main-pranav1237s-projects.vercel.app
 ```

 ## Error You're Seeing